-Services allow us to create reusable code and use it every component that needs it.
+Services allow us to create reusable code and use it for every component that needs it.
 The Services can be injected into components and other services using the dependency injection system.
 The dependencies are declared in the Module using the Provider’s metadata.
-The Angular creates a tree of injector & Providers that resembles the Component Tree.
+The Angular creates a tree of injectors & Providers that resembles the Component Tree.
 This is called the hierarchical pattern.

 - Dependency injection

 - Injector, @Injectable & @Inject

 - Angular Singleton Service

 - ProvidedIn root, any & platform

 Angular Forms Validation

 One of the common tasks that is performed while building a form is Validation.
 The Forms Validation is built into the Angular Forms Module.
 Angular provides several Built-in validators out of the box.
 If those validators do not fit your needs, you can create your own custom validator.

 - Custom Validator in Reactive Forms